STARTING A DENTAL PRACTICE – EVERYTHING YOU NEED TO KNOW

 TOP TIP #7 – PRACTICE DESIGN CHECKLIST

-They have a deeper understanding about what equipment you will need.
-Types and makes of equipment often affect the room layouts, so it is best to agree these during the same process.
+They have a deeper understanding of what equipment you will need.
+Types and makes of equipment often affect the room layouts, so it is best to agree on these during the same process.

 We have developed a practice design checklist to prompt discussions with your consultant

 - Decontamination room with clean and dirty zoning.

 - Decontamination room airflow, from clean, to dirty, to extract.

 - OPG/CBCT room.

 - Plant housing for compressor and suction machines.